+Speech Resource Name: TTY

+Hostname/IP: 10.0.0.70 Port: 22000

+Resource URI: rtsp://10.0.070:22000/ttyrecognizer

-Speech Resource Name: ТТҮ Hostname/IP: 10.0.0.70 Port: 22000 Resource URI: rtsp://10.0.0.70:22000/ttyrecognizer Resource Type: ASR Parameter Name: vrm.client.SendGramma Value: true Remove Parameter Name: vrm.client.SendVGParar Value: true Remove Parameter Name: Value: Add Update Delete Target as Primary Target as Backup
+Resource Type: ASR

+vrm.client.SendGramma Value: true Remove vrm.client.SendVGParar Value: true Remove

+Parameter Name: Value: Add

+Update Delete Target as Primary Target as Backup

-At this point, the user should click on "Target as Primary" button and select the server that has the Media Platform installed.
-Click on update.
+At this point, the user should click the "Target as Primary" button and select the server that has the Media Platform installed.
+Click "Update."

-Please note that since the TDD/TTY engine does not have an HTTP fetching capability - therefore the MP speech resource parameter "vrm.client.SendGrammarContent" must be set to true.
-This setup is performed automatically by the installation package already.
-Further to this, only in-line grammars are currently supported.
+Please note that because the TDD/TTY engine does not have an HTTP fetching capability, the MP speech resource parameter

+"vrm.client.SendGrammarContent" must be set to true.
+This setup is performed automatically by the installation package.
+In addition, only in-line grammars are currently supported.